How to Avoid Collections & Get Delinquent Customers To Pay On Time

 In every industry and every business, there will always be at least one delinquent debtor to handle.
 At times the missed payment can be a simple mistake or human error on the customer’s behalf.
 Those clients are quick to apologize and effectively pay what they owe because they want to maintain a good relationship with you and your business.
 Most business owners wish all debtors are this way; however, that is not always the case.
 There are those other times when a customer will avoid you on purpose in order to get out of paying.
 This is the scenario that happens more often than not.
 Their inability or unwillingness to pay bears heavy on your company, no matter the amount.
 Why?
 Because you want to avoid collections and get your customers to pay on time.
 We wish there was a simple button that you can click to receive the payment you are owed from every customer on the due date (or even early).
 In reality, it’s just not that simple.

-There is a recipe that you could implement into your business that can help you avoid collections and get your customers to pay on time.
+Here is a recipe that you could implement into your business to help you avoid collections and get your customers to pay on time.

 If you are beginning a new relationship with a client, there are certain elements that can be put in place to avoid collections and get your customers to pay on time.
 We understand that every industry and business function differently but adding these aspects into your sales funnel can create a long-lasting, loyal and paying customer.